 I’ve been a professional writer and editor for 15 years and I’ve always been a greedy reader, but it took me a long time to have a crack at writing fiction.
 I dibbled here and dabbled there, before finally diving into the deep end.
-In 2019, I signed up for the How to Write for Children and Young Adults program with the Australian Writers’ Centre, started workshopping and found a critique partner, and joined Writing NSW.
+In 2019, I signed up for the How to Write for Children and Young Adults program, followed in 2020 by The Story Doctor course, with the Australian Writers’ Centre, started workshopping and found a critique partner, and joined Writing NSW.
 Now, I’m working on a few projects in various stages of development.

 Who I am as a reader goes a long way to explaining who I want to be as an author—and as a reader, I look for big, sweeping stories with lots of heart.
 Also, magic.

 I fell in love with fantasy fiction way, way before fantasy was cool.
 I'd say it started with The Folk of the Faraway Tree by Enid Blyton, but really gained speed when I turned 13 and discovered David Eddings’ The Belgariad.
 Twenty years later, my bookshelves groan with the words of Robert Jordan and Brandon Sanderson, Robin Hobb, Sara Douglass, Jennifer Fallon, Fiona McIntosh, J. K. Rowling, Stephenie Meyer, Rick Riordan, Soman Chainani, Eoin Colfer, Jessica Townsend, Ursula Vernon, Nnedi Okorafor, Chris Colfer… and on it goes.